-The development of the ARPANET, which had no commercial application at the time, underscores the power of coordinated basic research and the importance of that research to our society.
-In the 1960s, computers were not interconnected and most were not even interactive.
+The development of the ARPANET, which had no commercial application at the time, underscores the power of coordinated basic research and the importance of that research to our society. help for parents In the 1960s, computers were not interconnected and most were not even interactive.
 A few research groups were looking at the potential of networked computing and how distributed systems might be used as information repositories and collaboration tools, but they were hampered by a huge obstacle: they lacked a network to weave their projects together.

 — Bill Duvall

 The First ARPANET Communication — Bill Duvall and Charles Kline.

 A major internet milestone occured on November 22, 1977.
 On this date the first known three-network transmission took place among SRI International, Menlo Park and the University of Southern California via London, England.
 The networks involved were the ARPANET, the Bay Area packet radio network, and the Atlantic packet satellite network.